purefunktion/Droneboy/README.md

 **B** on noise channel will toggle the counter step of the polynomal counter.

+**A** on wave channel will change wave type.
+There is a square, saw, ramp, triangle and sine wave to choose from.
+These use half the wave ram period(to follow the sweep/square channels frequency), so the sample rate is very limited(aka lofi charm).

 On frequency page:

 **HOLD A and press B** changes the mode between notes and frequency